 There are lots of blogs on SubmitHub.
 Some of them are more influential than others.
 To find them, use the filters to search for two types:

 - “Really Good Bloggers” (RGB): These are blogs that who tend to focus on written reviews of songs, rather than just throwing your song in a playlist.
 These reviews are excellent for pulling quotes for your press kit or simply getting validation for the work you’ve done.
-Make sure to look out for the purple stars next to their name!
+They're also great for SEO (Search Engine Optimization).

 - Hype Machine blogs: Hype Machine tracks a few hundred blogs and creates a popular list that shows which songs are getting the most love.
 Historically they’ve been a very important tool for new music discovery in the industry.